 Have you ever wondered how electricity generated in the countryside is lighting up your home, powering up your home appliances and electronic gadgets you use and wear?
 How high-tension lines travelling overhead is converted to low tension and helps you watch live sports on your television?
-The piece of equipment that does this is called an electric transformer or power transformer.
+The piece of equipment that does this is called an electric transformer.
 This article will help you understand the basic concepts of an electric transformer, its construction, the principle of operation and classification.

 In the earlier days, DC power was generated close to load stations and distributed.
 The invention of the transformer resulted in recent advancements in power generation, transmission, and distribution sectors.
 Transformers made bulk power generation and long-distance AC power transmission possible.
 Today power is transmitted at up to 765kV with minimum power losses and higher efficiency.